Friendsdog/hb-gulp/README.md

 # harp-bp
 ### Command line interface for creating new projects from scratch.
-#### Why?
+#### Why? - Based in a text in harpjs.com
-Often, starting a new project requires the same boilerplate code over and over.
+> Often, starting a new project requires the same boilerplate code over and over.
 This is helpful if you want to create a project with a sane starting point and common defaults.

 ## Prerequisites
   1. [Node.js](https://nodejs.org)